 Conservation ActionsConservation and Research Actions Underway

 CITES Appendix I. The Helmeted Hornbill Working Group was created in September 2015 to bring attention to the crisis affecting the species (Collar 2015, Jain et al. 2018).
 In Thailand, poachers have been encouraged to become hornbill observers and guides for tourists (Hii 2015).
+After a poaching of Helmeted Hornbill in southern Thailand in September 2019, Thai conservationists also pushed a proposal for upgrading its conservation status to preserved wildlife under the Wildlife Preservation and Protection Act Thailand B.E.
+2562 (J. Teampanpong in litt.
+2020).
 The escalating demand for and trade in the species prompted the adoption of a resolution (WCC-2016-Res-009) on The Conservation of the Helmeted Hornbill at the IUCN World Conservation Conference (WCC), urging international action and support for local conservation efforts and calling on governments to address legislative, policy or enforcement gaps and enhance awareness of applicable laws (Jain et al. 2018).
 At the 2016 CITES CoP 17 (Johannesburg, South Africa) the resolution on the Conservation of and Trade in Helmeted Hornbill (Resolution Conf.
 17.11), a revised resolution initially proposed by Indonesia, was adopted by consensus in Plenary.
 One of the outcomes was the preparation of an Action Plan, which was prepared by under the auspices of the Helmeted Hornbill Working Group and was published in August 2018 (Jain et al. 2018).
 A project to identify key sites and create a roadmap for enforcement activity for the species commenced in 2018 (A. Jain in litt.
 2017).
+In Peninsular Malaysia, most protected areas are Important Hornbill Landscapes (IHL), which also exist as IBAs and are linked to the Central Forest Spine Masterplan for the region (Yeap and Peruman in press).
+In Thailand, only 2 complexes support the Helmeted Hornbill population (S. L. Kheng in litt.
+2020).
+The 1st and largest population and occupancy survey occurred in West Kalimantan (Y. Hadiprakarsa in litt.
+2019).
+Intensive ecological research is undergoing in other research areas across West Kalimantan (A. Miller in litt.
+2019).
+The only captive Helmeted Hornbill known to date is in Malaysia (Y. Chin Aik in litt.
+2020).

 Conservation and Research Actions Proposed